MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-edit-opportunity-sales.md

 Here are the different ways in which you can create an opportunity:

 - Qualify or convert a lead.
-More information: [Qualify a lead](qualify-lead-convert-opportunity.md)
+More information: [Qualify a lead and convert it to an opportunity](../sales-enterprise/qualify-lead-convert-opportunity-sales.md)
 - Import opportunity records.
 More information: [Import data](/powerapps/user/import-data)
 - Create an opportunity by using the Quick create option on the command bar.
 More information: [Create a new record](/powerapps/user/create-a-record)
 - Create an opportunity from the Opportunities list.
 More information: [Create an opportunity](#create-sales-hub)

 ## Create an opportunity from the Opportunities list (Sales Hub)<a name="create-sales-hub"></a>

-If you're following the sales process from start to finish, you *qualify* a lead to turn it into an *opportunity*. [!include[proc-more-information](../includes/proc-more-information.md)] [Qualify a lead and convert it to an opportunity](../sales-enterprise/qualify-lead-convert-opportunity-sales.md)

 1. In the site map, select **Opportunities**.